Tulsa's Arts Future

 Our goal is to begin a conversation between the city, its artists, and those with small businesses in the arts and tourism industry.

 Pardon us as we first lay out some concerns and "grievances".
-In the second part we would like to offer some starting ideas for possible solutions.
+Later we will offer some initial ideas for possible solutions.

 You Choose